Jump to Topic

 There are between 48,000 and 64,500 new HIV infections annually.
-In total, about 1.1 million Americans have HIV.
+In total, about 1.1 million Americans have HIV, according to the Centers for Disease Control and Prevention.
 Men who have sex with men continue to make up the greatest proportion of those numbers.
 More new HIV infections among men who have sex with men happen in the South than in any other part of the United States.

-The rate of new HIV diagnoses in the United States among men who have sex with men is 44 times that of other men.
-About 44 percent of people with HIV have AIDS.
+The rate of new HIV diagnoses in the United States among men who have sex with men is 44 times that of other men, according to CDC statistics.

-Young, African-American men are hit the hardest by HIV/AIDS, with twice as many between the ages of 13 and 24 being diagnosed with HIV or AIDs in 2006 as their white or Hispanic peers.
+Young, African-American men are hit the hardest by HIV/AIDS, with twice as many between the ages of 13 and 24 being diagnosed with HIV or AIDs in 2006 as their white or Hispanic peers, according to information compiled by SAMHSA.
 They are also generally infected at a younger age, between 13 and 29, compared with white men who have sex with men and generally become infected between 30 and 39.

 Despite having longer lives than HIV-infected individuals in the past, people with HIV still have challenges, including higher rates of poor health, disability, depression, and anxiety.

-Sexually active gay men are also at higher risk for other sexually transmitted diseases, including syphilis, gonorrhea, chlamydia, pubic lice, and human papillomavirus (HPV).
+Sexually active gay men are also at higher risk for other sexually transmitted diseases, including syphilis, gonorrhea, chlamydia, pubic lice, and human papillomavirus (HPV),according to SAMHSA data.
 HPV is suspected of playing a role in the increased rates of anal cancers among men.

-In addition, several cities, including, Chicago, Seattle, San Francisco, Miami and New York, have seen outbreaks of syphilis among men who have sex with men.
+In addition, several cities, including, Chicago, Seattle, San Francisco, Miami and New York, have seen outbreaks of syphilis among men who have sex with men, SAMSHA reports .
 Contracting syphilis increases the chance of acquiring or transmitting HIV, and these areas have also seen high rates of men who have both syphilis and HIV.

-Gay men are at higher risk for hepatitis, and health officials recommend that all men who have sex with men be immunized for hepatitis A and B viruses.
+Gay men are at higher risk for hepatitis, and health officials recommend that all men who have sex with men be immunized for hepatitis A and B viruses, according to the CDC.
 Safe sex practices also reduce the risk of hepatitis and are the only way to prevent hepatitis C.

-Some bisexual men report less risky sexual behavior with males, but are more likely to have sex with female prostitutes and to have anal sex with women.
-Other bisexual men, including HIV-positive individuals who inject drugs, are more likely to engage in unprotected sex than gay and bisexual men who have not used drugs.
+Some bisexual men report less risky sexual behavior with males, but are more likely to have sex with female prostitutes and to have anal sex with women, according to SAMSHA.
+Other bisexual men, including HIV-positive individuals who inject drugs, are more likely to engage in unprotected sex than gay and bisexual men who have not used drugs, according to some research.

 Studies suggest bisexual women engage in more high-risk sexual activities than straight women, such as sex with multiple partners, sex with an HIV positive man, sex with partners who inject drugs, and sex with a partner who had sex with a prostitute.